Peter Hotez: Awards and memberships

 In 2008, he was elected to membership in the Institute of Medicine of the National Academies.
 He is an ambassador of the Paul G. Rogers Society for Global Health Research, a Fellow of the American Academy of Pediatrics (FAAP), a member of the World Health Organization Scientific and Technical Advisory Committee for WHO TDR (Special Programme on Tropical Diseases Research), and in 2011, Hotez was appointed as a member of the National Institutes of Health (NIH) Council of Councils.
 He is a member of the inaugural class of Fellows of the American Society of Tropical Medicine and Hygiene.

 Publications and media

 Scientific output

-Hotez is the author of more than 500 scientific and technical papers on NTDs.

 He is a co-editor of Krugman's Infectious Diseases of Children, 11th Edition, and co-editor of Manson's Tropical Diseases, 23rd Edition and Feigin and Cherry's Textbook of Pediatric Infectious Diseases, 7th Edition.

 He is the co-author of the reference work called Parasitic Diseases, 5th Edition.

-Outreach

-Hotez writes frequently for lay audiences, including papers in Scientific American and op-ed pieces for the New York Times.